What is a stroke?

 A hemorrhagic stroke can be hard to treat.
 Doctors may do surgery or other treatments to stop bleeding or reduce pressure on the brain.
 Medicines may be used to control blood pressure, brain swelling, and other problems.

-After your condition is stable, treatment shifts to preventing other problems and future strokes.
-You may need to take a number of medicines to control conditions that put you at risk for stroke, such as high blood pressure, high cholesterol, and diabetes.
+After either kind of stroke and after your condition is stable, treatment shifts to preventing other problems and future strokes.
+You may need to take a number of medicines to control conditions that put you at risk for stroke, such as high blood pressure or atrial fibrillation.
 Some people need to have a surgery to remove plaque buildup from the blood vessels that supply the brain (carotid arteries).

 Can you prevent a stroke?

 After you have had a stroke, you are at risk for having another one.
-You can make some important lifestyle changes that can reduce your risk of stroke and improve your overall health.
+But you can make some important lifestyle changes that can reduce your risk of stroke and improve your overall health.

 Treat any health problems you have